How to Make Resin Molds - Step by Step Tutorial

 Step by Step Instructions

-At first glance, it probably seems very difficult to make resin molds.
+At first glance, it probably seems very difficult to make a resin mold.
 With this step-by-step guide, even you as a beginner will have no problem creating a successful mold.

 Construction of the frame